Ahmed-7-ML/Nasa-Space-Apps/README.md

 This project utilizes seismic data from space agencies like **NASA** and **ESA**.
 Special thanks to the open-source community for making essential tools and libraries available 🌐.

 ---

-With these symbols, the README now has a more engaging and visually appealing structure!